Aditya-Choudhary0/mailingbot/README.md

 # mailingbot

-A simple web application to handle recieved emails and to reply or send email.
+A simple web application to handle received emails and to reply or send email.

 ### Deployed Link